 When creating an HA cluster node instance, be sure to specify the setting to enable a public IP.
 If an instance is created without using a public IP, it is necessary to add an EIP or NAT needs to be prepared.

 (This guide does not describe this case.)

-- -> To create an instance, select Instances > Launch Instance on the EC2 Management console. - -> For details about the IAM settings, refer to "8.
-Configuring the IAM".
+- -> To create an instance, select Instances > Launch Instance on the EC2 Management console. - -> For details about the IAM settings, refer to the following: